Thibault-Poinsignon/scere_explore/README.md

 3- Execute the following command lines :

-Download the data the associated readme files from the SGD database.
+Download the data and associated .readme files from the SGD database.
 ```
 bash download_SGD_data.sh
 ```